mnn/mcMapperLib/README.md

 How to use
 ----------
 First, don't forget to add opencsv library to your project's dependencies.
-Like this:
 ```scala
 libraryDependencies += "net.sf.opencsv" % "opencsv" % "2.3"
 ```
-Then you can tell mcMapper to load all those data files
+Then you can command mcMapper to load all those data files.
 ```scala
 val data = McMapper.load(mcp811path)
 ```
-If you want to fast search in you data, you can use `MappingDatabaseSearchable`:
+If you'd like to fast search in your data, you can use `MappingDatabaseSearchable`.
 ```scala
 val db = MappingDatabaseSearchable(data)
 ```
 Then you can simply call `db.searchClass("cl")` to get classes named `cl` (so far it's only supported a full-match).

 For more samples you can take a look at `CompleteParsingTest` test class.